-Encourage walkable and strategically located commercial areas that provide adjacent neighborhoods with goods and services.
+Encourage walkable, rollable, and bikeable commercial areas that are strategically located to provide adjacent neighborhoods with goods and services.

 Provide a variety of attractive, well-designed housing choices that reinforce the character of established neighborhoods and meet the needs of existing and future residents.